Omarrvv/final_bot/README.md

 # Architecture Transition Note

-**Important:** This project is transitioning from a dual architecture (Flask-based `app.py` and FastAPI-based `src/main.py`) to a consolidated FastAPI architecture using `src/main.py` exclusively.
+**Important:** This project has completed its transition from a dual architecture (Flask-based `app.py` and FastAPI-based `src/main.py`) to a consolidated FastAPI architecture using `src/main.py` exclusively.
 The transition plan is documented in `docs/architecture_transition.md`.

 The main entry point for the application is now `src/main.py`, which is a FastAPI application.
-The root-level `main.py` file has been updated to import and run the application from `src/main.py` instead of `src/app.py`.
+There is no longer a `src/app.py` file; all application logic and router consolidation are handled in `src/main.py`.

 ### Key Changes:

-- Middleware configuration has been aligned between both files
+- Middleware configuration and authentication are now handled in `src/main.py`
-- Authentication middleware has been added to `src/main.py`
 - All routers have been consolidated in `src/main.py`
-- Deployment configurations have been updated to use `src/main.py`
+- Deployment configurations use `src/main.py` as the entry point

-In a future update, `src/app.py` will be removed entirely once testing confirms full stability.
+_Note: Any references to `src/app.py` are now obsolete and can be disregarded._